Code of Practice for Research Degree Candidature and Supervision 2024-25

 9.4 As set down in the Regulations for Members of Staff in Candidature for the Degree of Doctor of Philosophy, an employee of the University of Southampton may also be registered as a research student.
 Their performance as an employee and their progress as a research student should be assessed and treated separately.

-10.1 Subject to approval by the Faculty Director of the Graduate School, research students are allocated to a supervisory team on the recommendation of the Faculty Graduate School directorate.
+10.1 The Faculty is responsible for ensuring that an appropriate supervisory team is appointed for the research student and, subject to approval by the Faculty Director of the Graduate School, students are allocated to a supervisory team on the recommendation of the Faculty Graduate School directorate.
 A supervisory team of at least two members is required, one of whom will be the main supervisor (see also section 10 of this Code (Supervision: Members of the supervisory team)).

 10.2 The supervisory team should be chosen to provide adequate academic expertise.
 Subsequently, and where a research student’s project requires further expertise, an additional supervisor may be appointed during to provide the required specialist advice.
 This individual may be external to the University of Southampton.